nhs-analystx/GeoHealth/member.md

 title: Community of Practice
 ---

-<h2>AnalystX SQL community</h2>
+<h2>AnalystX GeoHealth community</h2>
 <p>
-  The AnalystX SQL Community board will meet monthly.
+  The AnalystX GeoHealth Community board will meet monthly.
 It will govern and provide a check and challenge function on project teams and will act as the parent group to any future sub-committees and technical advisory groups that form.
 </p>
 <h2>Current Members:</h2>
 <ul>